Place Value Hop

-- Explain to the students that they will play “place value hop” to change a number's value by changing the placement of the digits in the number.
+- Tell the students that today they will play Place Value Hop to change a number's value by changing the placement of the digits in the number.

 - Pick out four numbers using the large number cards.
 Hold up the number cards so the students can see them.

-- Next, ask the students to see if they can make the biggest number possible by changing the order of the digits in the number.
+- Challenge the students to see if they can make the biggest number possible by changing the order of the digits in the number.
 Allow the students time to discuss which students need to change places.

 - Repeat the process, but ask students to make the smallest possible number.